MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 - Make sure to exclude any columns that are not included in the output table.
 The data will be accepted without error, but you'll be charged for the ingestion of the extra data even though it's not stored.
 - The output of every transformation must contain a valid timestamp in a column called `TimeGenerated` of type `datetime`.
 If your data source doesn't include this property, you can add it in the transformation with `extend` or `project`.

-Following is a typical example of a transformation.
-This example includes the following functionality:
+Following is an  example of a transformation that performs several functions:

 * Filters the incoming data with a [`where`](/azure/data-explorer/kusto/query/whereoperator) statement.
 * Adds a new column using the [`extend`](/azure/data-explorer/kusto/query/extendoperator) operator.